Stand for the Second

-Stand for the Second was a student-led demonstration in support of the United States Second Amendment held on May 2, 2018.
+Stand for the Second was a student-led demonstration in support of an anti-gun-control interpretation of the Second Amendment to the United States Constitution, held May 2, 2018.
 The demonstration was in response to the March for Our Lives protest held on March 24, 2018.

 Will Riley

 Will Riley, an 18-year-old high school senior from Carlsbad High School in Carlsbad, New Mexico, organized the event with the help of the Tea Party Patriots Citizens Fund.
 Riley stated in the aftermath of the Stoneman Douglas High School shooting, "I'm watching the news and I see they're saying, 'We have to do something about this.
 We have to enact some sort of gun control legislation because this is what the kids are asking for.'
 And I'm thinking, 'I'm not asking for that.
 I look at my friends and I think 'They're not asking for that.'"

 Riley wrote an op-ed for the Carlsbad Current-Argus on April 11, 2018, where he wrote about the walkout to garner interest.